brokamal/nolimit-ds-test-mohammad-kamal/README.md

 - Show the closets reviews from the dataset and the distance between them.

 # Usage
-1. Enter a review of a movie, for example:
+1. Enter a review of a movie, for example: (more sample input available at `sample_input.txt`)
 - Positive review input example:
 ```
 Classy, arty, horror.
 Good enough for genre fans.
 Mature enough for grownups.
 More than enough.